oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/aks/_index.md

 In the **Review + create blade**, review the details you provided for deploying Oracle WebLogic Server on AKS.
 If you want to make changes to any of the fields, click **< previous** or click on the respective blade and update the details.

-If you want to use this template to automate the deployment, download it by selecting **Download a template for automation**.
+If you want to use the underlying template to further customize it yourself (for example, as part of your CI/CD pipeline), download it by selecting **Download a template for automation**.

-Click **Create** to create this offer.
+Click **Create** to start the deployment.
 This process may take 30 to 60 minutes.

 ### Template outputs